 Warranty

 Sole doesn’t skimp on the warranty with the TT8.
 For home use, it comes with a lifetime warranty on the frame, motor, and deck, and a five-year electronics and two-year labor warranty.
-However, if you use it for light commercial use, which it can do, the commercial warranty for the frame, motor, and deck is five years, with three years on electronics and one year on labor.
+However, if you use it for light commercial use, which it can do, the commercial warranty for the frame and motor will be limited to five years, with three years on electronics and one year on labor.

 Returns